JuliaLogging/julialogging.github.io/src/how-to/rotate-log-files.md

 ```

 This is a logger that will rotate the log file every day, since "day" is the smallest
-datetime unit in the filaname pattern.
+datetime unit in the filename pattern.

 !!! note
     Note that all characters in the filename pattern that should not be part of of the